SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 The book (and the courses based on it) give only the beginning of a long-term and serious study, on the path of professional programming.
 If you do not master the material from this book to perfection, you will not be able to become a programmer.
 You will lack programming fundamentals and it will become increasingly difficult for you to move forward.
 Therefore **pay enough attention to the basics of programming**: solve problems well and write a lot of code for months until you learn **to easily solve all the problems in this book**.
 Then move on.

-We pay special attention to the fact that **the programming language is not essential** for the ability to code.
+We pay special attention to the fact that **programming language doesn't have significant relevance** for one's coding skill.
 You can either code or not.
-If you can code in **JavaScript**, you can easily learn to code in Java, C ++, and another language.
-That's why **coding skills** are studied quite seriously in the initial courses for software engineers at SoftUni (see [curriculim](https://softuni.bg/curriculum) and with them starts every programming book for complete beginners, including ours.
+If you can code in C#, then you'll easily switch to Java, or C++, or any other language.
+That's why **coding skills** are heavily studied in the foundational software engineering courses at SoftUni.
+These are the skills that each programming book for beginners starts with, including this one.

-### Skill # 2 - algorithmic thinking (30%)
+### Skill # 2 - Algorithmic Thinking (30%)

 Algorithmic (logical, engineering, mathematical, abstract) thinking forms about 30% of the minimum skills for a start in the profession. **Algorithmic thinking** is the ability to break a task into a logical sequence of steps (algorithm) and to find a solution for each step, then to put them together in a working solution for the initial task.
 This is the most important skill that the programmer has.